Epilepsy Diagnostic Workup

 Clinical Pearls

-Ictal SPECT timing is critical: Radiotracer (Tc-99m HMPAO or ECD) must be injected within 30 seconds of seizure onset for reliable localization.
+Ictal SPECT timing is critical: Inject radiotracer (Tc-99m HMPAO or ECD) as early as possible, ideally <30 sec and no later than 60 sec from clinical/electrographic seizure onset.
 Late injection captures postictal hypoperfusion instead of ictal hyperperfusion, leading to mislocalization.
 SISCOM (subtraction ictal SPECT co-registered to MRI) improves accuracy by subtracting interictal from ictal SPECT and overlaying the difference on MRI.

 APE2 score for autoimmune epilepsy: A score ≥4 has reasonable sensitivity and should trigger antibody testing.
 Components include new-onset seizures, drug resistance, autonomic dysfunction, viral prodrome, inflammatory CSF, MRI suggesting autoimmune etiology, psychiatric/cognitive features, and malignancy history.
 This prevents unnecessary antibody testing in all epilepsy patients while capturing those most likely to have an autoimmune etiology.